 Region: Great Lakes

-With support from the NOAA Marine Debris Program, Shedd Aquarium will work with restaurants and the food-service industry to make a measurable reduction in single-use plastics in Chicago communities.
-Shedd Aquarium will create educational, capacity building, and training resources to encourage and assist business in changing their practices and develop a certification program for restaurants wishing to participate in the program.
+With support from the NOAA Marine Debris Program, Shedd Aquarium worked with restaurants and the food service industry to make a measurable reduction in litter and marine debris from single-use in Chicago communities.
+Through capacity building, educational resources, and dedicated training, Shedd Aquarium assisted businesses with changing their practices and developed a certification program for participating businesses.

 For more information about this project, visit the Marine Debris Program Clearinghouse.